DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **User Interface**: The project includes a simple function to display the Sudoku board before and after solving, making it easy to visualize the solution process.

   This project was a great opportunity to practice and apply recursion and backtracking, fundamental techniques for solving constraint satisfaction problems.
 It demonstrated how powerful these techniques can be when building a solution that explores possibilities efficiently.
 The project also reinforced the importance of validation checks to maintain the integrity of the solution, making it a valuable learning experience.
+* Day 197: 🏀 Three-Point Shot Success Calculator in Flask 🎯

+  Today, I worked on a Three-Point Shot Success Calculator using Flask, focusing on creating a basic web application that calculates the success rate of three-point shots in basketball.
+This project allowed me to practice essential Flask concepts and build an interactive web-based calculator.
+Here are the key highlights:

+  - **User Input Handling**: The web application allows users to input the number of attempted and successful three-point shots through a simple HTML form.
+This input is processed securely on the server side, ensuring accurate calculation of the success rate.

+  - **Backend Calculation**: The application captures the data and performs a calculation to determine the percentage of successful three-point shots.
+This demonstrates how Python can be used on the backend to handle logic and return the result to the user.

+  - **Session Management**: Implemented session management using `app.secret_key`, which ensures that user data remains secure during interactions with the web application.
+The secret key was generated using Python's `secrets` library, demonstrating the use of cryptographic methods for secure session handling.

+  - **Flask Integration**: The project utilizes Flask's routing capabilities to handle different routes (`/` for the home page and `/calculate` for processing the calculation), showcasing how Flask can manage multiple endpoints in a web application.

+  - **Error Handling**: Basic error handling is included to ensure that the program reacts appropriately to invalid or missing inputs, providing a smooth user experience.

+  - **Interactive Feedback**: The calculated success rate is displayed back to the user in a user-friendly format, demonstrating how server-side calculations can be rendered on a web page.

+  This project was an excellent opportunity to reinforce my understanding of how Flask can be used to build simple yet functional web applications.
+It helped me practice session management, user input handling, and backend calculations, all while applying them to a fun and practical example in the context of basketball statistics.